-Subject: Business Conduct Number: 01-217 Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Finance and Audit Committee, Board of Directors Page: Original Issue: Revised: 1 of 13 2011.09 2015.04 Issued by: President & Chief Executive Officer
+Prepared/Reviewed by: Director, Healthy Workplace, VP&CHRO, Page: 1 of 14 Finance and Audit Committee, Board of Directors Original Issue: 2011.09

 Introduction

 The Business Conduct policy documents the expectations of business conduct and business ethics to be followed by persons employed, appointed (i.e. physicians and residents), and affiliated with Kingston General Hospital.